 - A ‘mini Master class’ via a highly interactive workshops to communicate experiential knowledge and know-how

 - ‘Up close and personal’ with an expert on a technical question: informative, inspiring, energetic with a maximum of audience participation.

 EVALUATION PROCESS AND CRITERIA

 The LEPH2019 Program Committee will review abstracts and Marketplace of Ideas session proposals during April 2019.
-The Committee will contact authors by the end of April 2019 with formal acceptance or rejection notices in order to allow presenters sufficient time to register for the conference and make travel arrangements.
+The Committee will contact authors by mid-May 2019 with formal acceptance or rejection notices in order to allow presenters sufficient time to register for the conference and make travel arrangements.
 All notifications will be sent to the email address provided on the abstract or session proposal forms.

 The LEPH2019 Program and/or Organising Committee reserve the right to allocate an accepted abstract to another theme or presentation type.